 The next step to putting a wetsuit on, if you choose to, is lubrication.
 Lubricant can be used regardless of what you’re wearing underneath (ps check out our blog on what to wear underneath wetsuit here).
 Greasing your ankles, wrists, knees, elbows and neck not only makes the process a lot easier but also minimises any rubbing or chafing when you’re smashing out the strokes.
 However, you need to be careful with the type of lubricant you can use.
 The wrong product, such as Vaseline, can cause damage to the suit.
 Make sure you use a lubricant that has been designed especially for wetsuits – we recommend HUUB LUUB, you purchase from us here.

 3) Feet first

-5) Arms in
+4) Arms in

-Once you have gently pulled the wetsuit up to your waist and you are sure that you have got it as high as you can with no excess material on the legs, then you can then ease your arms in.
+Only once you have gently pulled the wetsuit up to your waist and you are sure that you have got it as high as you can with no excess material on the legs, then you can then ease your arms in.
 Do the same as we did with the legs, make sure to pull the wetsuit up the arm starting from the wrists all the way up to the shoulders.
 Once you have your arms in, raise them above your head to ensure there are no air pockets.
 Again, if necessary, use a plastic bag to make this a smoother process.
 As before, take your time and don’t rush the process.

 Once you are sure you're wetsuit is on and you are comfortable and can move freely, it is time to zip up.
 You’ll have noticed that wetsuits have a long lead to pull the zip up.
-This means that you can zip up without any help.
-If someone is available, ask them to give you assistance.
+This means that you can zip up without any help but if someone is available, you can ask them to give you assistance.
 A common cause of damage is from over aggressive pulling on the zip, so a partner can help you avoid any slip ups.
 If no one is around to help, then make sure you pull up the zip as gently as possible, without any vigorous tugging.
 Finally, secure the velcro flaps and you are ready to swim!

 If you have any further question about how to put on a wetsuit, or any other aspect of wetsuit hire, then email us at firstname.lastname@example.org